BWR-hhh/P2P-voice-chat-system/README.md

 - `server.py`: The main server script that handles client connections and manages chat rooms.
 - `room_server.py`: The script for the individual room servers that handle audio communication within each chat room.
-- `user1.py`: The client application script that provides the user interface and handles audio capture and playback.
+- `user.py`: The client application script that provides the user interface and handles audio capture and playback.
 - `client.py`: The script containing the client-side logic for audio communication and GUI interactions.

 ## Notes

-- Make sure to update the `HOST` and `PORT` variables in the scripts to match your network configuration.
+- Make sure to update the `HOST` and `PORT` variables in the scripts to match your network configuration. (especially for server.py & user.py)
 - The application uses the default input and output audio devices.
 If you want to use different devices, modify the `input_device_index` and `output_device_index` variables in the `client_handler` class in `client.py`.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements